wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/241124isaac_vitron/index.md

 ![A picture of a Token S-Box implementation](images/s-box.png) A token S-Box setup, note the normal spacers.

 When the bike arrived I found my optimism dashed.
 The MY24 Vitron uses some variant of the Token's "C-Box" system, which means a custom stem and custom spacers if you don't want the whole thing to look like a trainwreck.
-Said custom stem does not come in 80mm/17°+ because why the hell would it, and Isaac was either unable or unwilling to provide much help, let alone *any* different stem from the one that came with the bike, not that I think it would have mattered.
-Cables also ran through the handlebars, also not terribly relevant since the bike was going to be converted to Di2 also (different story).
+Said custom stem does not come in 80mm/17°+ because why the hell would it, and Isaac was either unable or unwilling to provide much help, let alone provide *any* different stem from the one that came with the bike, not that I think it would have mattered.
+Cables also ran through the handlebars, also not terribly relevant since the bike was going to be converted to di2 too (different story).
 And while Isaac was not a helpful avenue, neither was Token, who don't really have an aftermarket distribution to speak of, at least not in Europe nor any other support.
 No S-Box parts for me.

 ![The C-Box on a Vitron](images/c_box.jpg) My coworker's Vitron, he has no qualms about the stem, which means we can view the original configuration.